-Possibly as many as 700 people of the May ethnic group live in a remote area along the Laos-Vietnam border in the Bouarapha District of Khammouan Province.
-Wurm and Hattori, in their 1981 Language Atlas of the Pacific Area, listed a total population of 1,500 May in Laos and Vietnam.
+There is a small number of May people living in a remote area along the Laos-Vietnam border in the Bouarapha District of Khammouan Province.
+Wurm and Hattori, in their 1981 Language Atlas of the Pacific Area, listed a small number of May people in Laos and Vietnam.
 Their location has been given as "both sides of the Vietnam-Laos border, east of Phuc Trac, southeast of the Arem."

-May women are experts at finding edible roots, snails, vegetables and mushrooms on the forest floor.
-May men hunt small game using traps and crossbows with poisoned arrows.
-Dogs are also used to track animals during large-scale hunting expeditions.
+May women are experts at finding edible roots, snails, vegetables, and mushrooms on the forest floor.
+Men hunt small game using traps and crossbows with poisoned arrows.
+The May people use dogs to track animals during large-scale hunting expeditions.

 When a May dies, the corpse is kept inside the house for three days.
 Mourners present offerings of food to the soul of the deceased.
 After three days the corpse is placed in a grave, which is filled with soil until a mound of dirt remains above ground.

 The various Chut tribes share a common belief in a Creator God.
 They take great care to recite their legends to future generations in stories and folk-songs called ka-tum and ka-lenh.

 The May people need to seek and find the true Creator God, and give their devotion to his son, Jesus Christ, who alone paid for their sins.

 Pray for a spiritual hunger that will drive the May people into the loving arms of the Lord

 Pray the May would soon be introduced to their loving Creator, who longs to be in relationship with them.